Thallumaala: Music video

-First song from the movie "Kannil pettole", featuring Tovino Thomas and Kalyani Priyadarshan was released on 3 May 2022.
-The video garnered attention for its vibrant and colorful picturization.
-The video was also noted for a dancing Tovino Thomas, probably the first time in his career.
+The first song from the film "Kannil pettole", featuring Tovino Thomas and Kalyani Priyadarshan was released on 3 May 2022.
+The video garnered attention for its vibrant and colourful picturisation and also noted for a dancing Tovino Thomas, probably the first time in his career.

-The lyric video of "Ole melody" was released on 4 July 2022, and the music video was out on 19 August 2022.
+The lyric video of "Ole melody" was released on 4 July 2022, and the music video was released on 19 August 2022.
 The video song featured actor Salim Kumar in a special appearance, who also had a vocal contribution in the song.

 The lyric video of "Thallumaala paattu" was released on 24 July 2022.
-The video featured some clips of the action scenes from the movie got instant attention and went viral on the internet.
+The video featured some clips of the action sequences from the film got instant attention and went viral on the internet.

 The song video of "Ndaakkippaattu" was released on 1 August 2022.
 The video featured dance performances by Tovino Thomas, Shine Tom Chacko, Binu Pappu, Gokulan, Lukman Avaran, Adri Joe, Austin Dan and Swathi Das Prabhu.
-Choreographed by Shobi Paulraj, the video was received well by the viewers for the dance steps and actors' performances.
+It was choreographed by Shobi Paulraj and the video was received well by the viewers.

-The song video of "Tupathu", A rap song featuring Tovino Thomas and Kalyani Priyadarshan was released after the movie completed 4 days run in theatre.
-Even though the song's placement in the movie got mixed responses, the video alone was well received.
+The song video of a rap song "Tupathu", featuring Tovino Thomas and Kalyani Priyadarshan was released after the film completed 4 days run in theatre.
+Even though the song's placement in the film received mixed responses, the video alone was well received.

-The first composed but never recorded version of Ndaakkippaattu was used in the 'night-before-wedding' scene in the movie.
+The first composed, but never recorded version of Ndaakkippaattu was used in the 'night-before-wedding' scene in the movie.
 The unreleased song titled as Ole Kolaayi differ considerably from the recorded version.
-The song was clubbed together with a stanza of Chakkara Chundil (a music single by singer Shafi Kollam, who also got an acting part in the scene) and picturized.
+The song was clubbed together with a stanza of Chakkara Chundil (a music single by singer Shafi Kollam, who also got an acting part in the scene) and picturised.
 The scene was conceived as two rival gangs singing and celebrating together, while a great tension evolves between them.
 This sequence was released as a music video titled "Chakkara Chundil" on Muzik 247's YouTube channel, on 22 August 2022.

 The music video of the promotional track "Manavalan Thug" was released on 10 August 2022.
 The video was directed by Suhail Backer and featured Tovino Thomas and singers Dabzee and SA.
-Along with the soundtrack, The music video of Manavalan Thug also went viral and gained 13 million views in 1 month on YouTube.
+Along with the soundtrack, The music video of Manavalan Thug also went viral and gained more than 100 million views on YouTube.